 I love the idea of having posters like this line the hallways of my daughters school and every school in the nation.
 I think they should be there.
 But if inclusive posters like these are up on classroom walls, and adults schools don’t actively address racist “jokes” about Muslims being terrorists, or transgender youth are scared to go to the bathroom, or Black children are being criminalized for being “defiant”… I think posting posters like these actually does a disservice.

-My cognitive dissonance story
+Do Something!: My cognitive dissonance story

 Let’s get real for a moment, shall we?
 Black and Brown folks are experiencing a LOT of cognitive dissonance right now.
 Many of marginalized folks are finally hearing people say the right things and seeing hopeful signs of engagement.
 Nonetheless, we are also seeing a disconnect between the words and actions of our supposed allies.